Antipsychotic Prescribing

 • Anticholinergic side effects

-• Agranulocytosis and leukopenia; therefore, requires monitoring of white blood cells and absolute neutrophil count.
+• Agranulocytosis and leukopenia; therefore, monitoring of white blood cells and absolute neutrophil count is required.
 The FDA guidelines indicate monitoring absolute neutrophil count weekly for the first six months and, if normal, can be monitored every two weeks after that (10).
 Clozapine should be discontinued if absolute neutrophil count is below 1000 cells per cubic millimeter or below 500 cells per cubic millimeter in those with benign ethnic neutropenia.

 Ask yourself...

-1. Can you describe common pharmacokinetics of these second-generation antipsychotic drugs?
+1. Can you describe the common pharmacokinetics of these second-generation antipsychotic drugs?

 2. What is a major adverse effect of Clozapine that must be closely monitored before prescribing?